lipeeeee/nvim/README.md

 # REFACTOR
 - Signs collection
     - Make signs library globally initialized to save a bit on processing power
-    - make preferences have a larger colleciton of icons(git staged, unstaged, commited, etc)
 - refactor lualine.lua
     - tables into their particular files or file in preferences/
     - better code.. etc